 - Continuous awareness: organize regular sessions to keep your team informed of the latest security practices.

-- Technical support: provide easy access to resources and technical assistance to quickly resolve any PCI DSS compliance issues.
+- Technical support: provide easy access to resources and technical assistance to quickly resolve any issues related to PCI DSS compliance.